 npm install -g email@example.com

-To share your changes with the community, you can send a pull request on GitHub to the Apache git mirrors.
-You can also advocate for your changes directly on our mailing list.
+To share your contributions with the community, you can send a pull request on GitHub to the Apache git mirrors.
+You can also advocate for your changes directly on our developer mailing list.

 In order for your changes to be accepted, you need to sign and submit an Apache ICLA (Individual Contributor License Agreement).
 Then your name will appear on the list of CLAs signed by non-committers or Cordova committers.